Travel details

 Private vehicle transfer

-Transfer to the fortified city of Harar
+Transfer to the fortress city of Harar

 [English Guide]